quinnmax/situate/readme.md

 	analysis.grounding_and_retrieval.m

-The input specifies files can include results from Situate experiments.
+The input specifies results from Situate experiments.
 The input can be the path and filename of a .mat results file, the path of a directory that contains several .mat results files, or a cell array with a combination of any number from either category.
 For example, each of the following should work:

 	analysis.grounding_and_retrieval( ...
 		'results_dir1/results_parameterization_1.mat',